CodeReviewDAO/dxd_codereview/Reviews/308 - CasperHolders | Mobile Apps PWA High security accounts/3 - High security account (Multi-sig implementation)/README.md

 https://testnet.cspr.live/deploy/fecb7c8f06bb471ef843d6907b4e41d0d3837a5498ed0aff4bb133866801aa2d
 https://testnet.cspr.live/deploy/36030642386298d62a28408b220608021b7422ee0f229e107d31e679b9207b45

 - After update successfully, it's suggested to update the summary section.
-Currently the summary remain the same with before updating.
+Currently, the summary remains the same as before the update.

 ![](assets/ch-summary-update.png)

-- For some old accounts, reviewer cannot add a new associated key or update the weight of the key, both got `out of gas` error.
+- For some existing accounts, reviewer cannot add a new associated key or update the weight of the key, both got `out of gas` error.
 Reviewer tried to increase fees, but the fee is hardcoded in `casperholderscore` library and cannot be updated on `casperholdersfront`.
 Reviewer also compared the parameters in deploy from new account vs deploy from old account but couldn't find a difference.
 The OP should troubleshoot this case.

 ![](assets/ch-out-of-gas.png)
 ![](assets/ch-cspr-live-transaction.png)